Last Updated on July 28, 2021

 - Ziggy Beach Bar – at km 7, cocktails, live music and legendary tuna nachos.
 Check out their Instagram

 The most affordable Tulum ground transportation option from the Cancún airport is taking a bus to the Tulum Pueblo.
 Even if you’ve never been there before, many tourists do this each day.
-For this option, be sure to get cash at the airport (there are ATMs right after exiting customs, in the alcove by the public restrooms) for the buses and for a taxi from the bus station to your hotel.
-Click here for a guide to different transportation options, including a video of how to take the bus.
+For this option, be sure to get cash at the airport for the buses and for a taxi from the bus station to your hotel.
+Check out this guide to different transportation options which includes a video of how to take the bus.

 You can also pre-book a private transfer like Paradise Transfers, so that a car is waiting for you upon exiting the airport, but this is usually over $100 each way.

-Check out my article on Driving in Mexico for more info on renting a car in Cancún!
+If you’re considering renting a car, check out my article on Driving in Mexico for all the info you need on car rentals in Cancun.

-Tulum is a truly unique destination, with spectacular beaches, ruins with a view, and a laid-back vibe.
-Does it matter if you track sand into your beachfront cabana?
-Who cares if your hotel shower is a little salty?
+Tulum is a truly unique destination, with spectacular beaches, ruins with a stunning view of the coast, and a laid-back vibe.
+It’s not going to be an all-inclusive experience, but it will be one of the coolest places you’ve visited.
 Relax and embrace the beach bliss!
 And start plotting how you might lose your passport and have to stay…